Improved Strategies for Fermionic Quantum Simulation with Global Interactions: Introduction

 The task of implementing arbitrary quantum circuits in terms of MS gates has been studied in Refs.~\cite{Maslov_2018, Wetering_2021}.
 While Ref.~\cite{Wetering_2021} already provides tight bounds on the number of MS gates for generic circuits, their algorithm gets outperformed by handcrafted results for specific unitaries \cite{Ivanov2015Efficient, Maslov_2018, Groenland_2020}.
 The schemes presented in our work are specific to classes of unitaries in fermionic systems.

-In this work, we show how the MS gate naturally implements the Pauli operator pool of fermionic excitation operators with maximum parallelism.
+In this work, we show how the MS gate naturally implements the Pauli operator pool of fermionic and qubit excitation operators with maximum parallelism.
 Our approach exploits that specific types of MS gates perform simultaneous diagonalization of certain Pauli operators arising for excitation operators under the JW transformation.
 Using this feature, we leverage previous works, where each non-local Pauli operator is realized by its own pair of MS gates \cite{Müller2011Simulating, casanova2012quantum, lamata2014efficient, Romero2019Strategies}, and achieve an MS gate reduction by a factor of 2 for quadratic terms, and a factor of 4 for quartic terms.
 Our technique is also ancilla-free, making it not only faster, but also cheaper in terms of qubit requirements.
 By exploiting the local fermionic equivalences between (anti-)symmetrized excitation operators, we can use our circuits as building blocks for both UCC calculations, as well as the time evolution of electronic structure Hamiltonians in second quantization \cite{berry2020time}.
-This enables the study of non-adiabatic dynamics within the Born-Oppenheimer approximation , thus providing an hybrid framework for studying time-dependent properties in molecules \cite{lee_variational_2022,bultrini_mixed_2023,ollitrault_molecular_2021,berry2020time} Finally, we exemplify both use-cases by means of the \ce{H3+} molecule.
+This enables the study of mixed quantum-classical dynamics within the Born-Oppenheimer approximation, thus providing an hybrid framework for studying time-dependent properties in molecules \cite{lee_variational_2022,bultrini_mixed_2023,ollitrault_molecular_2021,berry2020time}.
+After introducing the fermionic building blocks, we explicitly outline our techniques at hand of the \ce{H3+} molecule by showing how UCCSD-, and time evolution circuits can be efficiently assembled.
+Finally, we demonstrate the efficiency of our circuit decompositions by characterizing the circuits via noisy simulations of molecular ground states of various molecules on an $12$-qubit ion trap emulator at the pulse level.\\